KPG 193: A Synthetic Korean Power Grid Test System for Decarbonization Studies: Validation

 \section{Validation}

-The feasibility of the KPG 193 test system was evaluated by solving the daily Unit Commitment (UC) problem \cite{morales2013tight} and hourly DC Optimal Power Flow (DCOPF) simulations \cite{powermodels} for the entire year of 2022.
-Figure~\ref{fig:costs} shows the total demand and optimized operation costs from DCOPF.
-Since UC parameters and generation cost coefficients are not publicly available, we derived UC parameters from \cite{lew2013western} and obtained cost coefficients from a prior study \cite{ISONewEngland}, using an exchange rate of 1300 KRW/\$.
-The quadratic generator cost function is: where $p_{gt}$ is the power output of generator $g$ at time $t$, and $C^{(2)}_g, C^{(1)}_g$, and $C^{(0)}_g$ are the cost coefficients.
+The feasibility of the KPG 193 test system was evaluated by solving the daily Unit Commitment (UC) problem \cite{morales2013tight} and hourly AC Optimal Power Flow (ACOPF) simulations \cite{powermodels} for the entire year of 2022.
+Table \ref{table:generation_mix} presents the validation of generation results through comparison with actual system data \cite{profile_KPX}, with deviations within 1.4\%.
+Since UC parameters and generation cost coefficients are not available, we derived parameters from \cite{lew2013western} and \cite{ISONewEngland}.
+In addition, we modified the cost coefficients using methodologies from \cite{USTestSystem} to reduce discrepancies with historical data.
+The quadratic generator cost function is:

+where $p_{gt}$ is the power output of generator $g$ at time $t$, and $C^{(2)}_g, C^{(1)}_g$, and $C^{(0)}_g$ are the cost coefficients.
 Relevant parameters are detailed in Table \ref{table:fuel_parameters_cost}.
-When solving DCOPF and UC problems, renewable energy curtailment was not permitted, and their associated costs were excluded.
-Under these conditions, the daily UC and hourly DCOPF simulations converged across 2022 dataset.
+When solving UC and ACOPF problems, nuclear generator maintenance data from 2022 is incorporated to reflect actual system conditions \cite{maintenance_KPX}.
+Under these conditions, the daily UC and hourly ACOPF simulations converged across 2022 dataset.
+The nuclear generator maintenance schedule in the KPG193 is available in \cite{KPGdata_egolab}.

 Next, we validated whether the KPG 193 test system accurately reflects the key characteristics of the Korean power grid.
 The Korean power system is characterized by a concentrated of electricity demand in the metropolitan area, large-scale power plants along the eastern coast, and significant renewable energy integration in the southwestern region.
 These factors lead to predominant northward power flows toward the capital and overvoltage issues in regions with dense power plant clusters.